spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202009.0/prices-per-merchant-relation-feature-integration.md

 | `DataImport` | `PriceProductMerchantRelationshipDataImportPlugin` | Imports prices for merchant relations. | `getDataImporterPlugins` |

 {% info_block warningBox %}
-If you have not installed plugins needed for Merchant and Merchant Relations<!-- add a link (http://documentation.spryker.com/capabilities/company_account/merchants_and_merchant_relations/merchants-and-merchant-relations.htm
-{% endinfo_block %}-->, add them here as well.
+If you have not installed plugins needed for Merchant and Merchant Relations<!-- add a link-->, add them here as well.
 See _Merchant and Merchant Relations feature integration guide_ <!-- link to IG--> for more details.)
+{% endinfo_block %}

 **src/Pyz/Zed/DataImport/DataImportDependencyProvider.php**